Benefits are effective July 1, 2015 through June 30, 2016, are based upon an 80 hour pay period in a paid status, and are subject to change.

 ASSIGNMENT DIFFERENTIAL: After completion of the academy, specific assignments may qualify an employee to receive assignment differential pay.

-EDUCATION INCENTIVE: Police and Corrections officers who have an Associate’s, Bachelor’s, or Master’s Degree from an accredited college or university will receive an annual education incentive payment.
+EDUCATION INCENTIVE: Police and Corrections officers who have an Associate’s, Bachelor’s, or Master’s Degree from an accredited college or university will receive a designated amount per pay period based on degree.

 OVERTIME PAY / COMPENSATORY TIME: Employees who work overtime have the option of being paid at 1-1/2 times their hourly rate or receiving 1-1/2 hours of compensatory time.
 Compensatory time may not accumulate beyond 48 hours.

 SHIFT DIFFERENTIAL: Employees will receive an additional 4% shift pay for working a swing shift or a graveyard shift.
 Employees who have completed their initial probation and who work a graveyard shift that encompasses the hours of midnight to 5:00 a.m. will receive an additional 2% shift pay.